 How Much Money Should I Have in Savings?

 If you don’t have much in savings, where exactly do you start?
 A general rule of thumb is to have three to six months of living expenses saved up.
 But keep in mind that your living expenses may increase as you age, as you start growing your family, have mortgage payments, or are saving for retirement.

-Being a college student is expensive.
+Being a college student or recent grad is expensive.
 It’s hard to keep up with tuition and rent.
 However, as a college student, you can try starting with $500 in emergency savings and working your way up.

 By the time you reach your thirties, ideally you’d have at least six months of expenses saved.
 At this point, you may even be questioning if you should invest more or continue to save.
-An easy way to determine how much you need to save is to build out a budget of your bare-bones living expenses.
+An easy way to determine how much you need to save is to create a budget of your basic living expenses.

 How much do you need to survive in the case of job loss or a medical emergency?
 A savings account of at least six months of your usual expenses can help you feel safe enough to cover rent, utilities, and food while you get back on your feet.